March 28, 2025

 The Technology Trap

 The assumption underlying most failed knowledge management initiatives is that information silos are fundamentally a technology problem.
-If we just had the right system, the thinking goes, knowledge would naturally flow throughout the organization.
+If we just had the right system, the thinking goes, information would naturally flow throughout the organization.

 This assumption misunderstands the nature of organizational knowledge and how it actually moves between people.
 Here’s why technology-first approaches typically fall short: